apua/flowdock/README.rst

 The `reference`_ is available to detail the library usage.

-It also summarizes the Flowdock API usage while the wrapped methods map to Flowdock API directly.
+It also summarizes the usage of Flowdock API while the wrapped methods map to the API directly.

 Please refer to `reference`_ for further usage.